Sunday Girl: Reception

 "Sunday Girl" has seen critical acclaim since its release.
 Rolling Stone wrote of the song, "The melting, metallic 'Sunday Girl' features Debbie Harry's voice at its thickest and most cynically sweet, proving she was always a one-girl girl group."
 Tom Maginnis of AllMusic wrote, "The song is pure pop, a dulcet, charming throwback to the innocent sounds of the Beach Boys and uninhibited music of early rock, particularly that of girl vocal groups such as the Ronnettes and the Shangri-Las."
 Pitchfork wrote that the song "conveys a sense of elegance," while Slant Magazine wrote "The '60s-girl-group-pop meets '70s-new-wave of 'Pretty Baby' and 'Sunday Girl' give Parallel Lines its two most whimsical moments."

 Paste ranked the song as the band's seventh best, calling it "among the band's best pop efforts" and writing, "Slick lines like 'I know a girl from a lonely street, cold as ice cream but still as sweet' bolster the catchy hook and show the band's reverence for complicated-but-all-too-familiar teen love stories." uDiscoverMusic named it as one of the 20 best Blondie songs, writing that the song is a "standout, a piece of sweet pop perfection that sounds ever sweeter in French."

 Cover versions

-British post-punk band Family_Fodder covered the song — twice! — on their debut album "Sunday Girls (A Tribute To Blondie By Family Fodder And Friends)" in 1979, creating "Pt.
+British post-punk band Family Fodder covered the song twice on their debut album Sunday Girls (A Tribute To Blondie By Family Fodder And Friends) in 1979, creating "Pt.
 1" and "Pt.
 2" variations on the original.

 The shoegazing band Lush performed the French version of this song for their 1994 Black Sessions.
 Lush frontwoman Miki Berenyi stated during an interview that she had been "completely obsessed" with Blondie when she was younger, praising the band's lyricism.

 In 2010 a remake of this song was made by the English performer Florrie.
 It had slightly different lyrics and was used for a Nina Ricci perfume commercial.
 The song was covered in 2013 by the band She & Him on the album Volume 3.

+In 2022, The Wiggles covered this song on disc 2 of the double album ReWiggled.